sebastien-riou/archman/README.md

 ### Treatment of links
 Soft and hard links are stored "as is", ArchMan handle them like the OS.
-ArchMan creates hard links when it detect several files with identical content.
-Those hard links are marked in the index database (USER=0).
-The "dedup" command can turn those hard links into regular hard links (USER=1), soft links or regular files (all other hard linked files are then removed).
+The "dedup" command can create hard links when it detects equivalent files and is invoked with "--hardlink".